batisteo/chapelo/readme.md

 Description: Dictionary of the letters that will be replaced if a suffix is typed after it.

+## Known limitations

+- The user can't choose wheather the letters have to be replaced or not.
+- The prefixes are not supported yet (for example: ^c -> ĉ).

 ## Contribution
 Feel free to create issues and send pull requests, they are highly appreciated!

 Before reporting an issue, be so kind to prepare reproducible example on jsfiddle.net, please.

-You can start with working demo of latest stable version of Ĉapelo: [jsfiddle.net/owuzg3qt](http://jsfiddle.net/owuzg3qt/)
+You can start with working demo of latest stable version of Ĉapelo: [jsfiddle.net/owuzg3qt/3/](http://jsfiddle.net/owuzg3qt/3/)

 ## License
 MIT License, see license.txt